-- “Assess each debt, its terms of repayment, interest you are paying monthly and what the debt costs you over its lifetime,” says Desai.
+- Assess each debt, its terms of repayment, the interest you’re paying monthly, and what the debt will cost you over its lifetime, Desai recommends.

 - After paying off credit cards and store cards, close the accounts and destroy the cards so that you don’t use them again.

-- According to Desai, if you have high interest or high value debt you should pay this off first, “as the interest you pay on your debt is likely to be higher than any returns you will receive on a sound investment.”
+- According to Desai, if you have high interest- or high value debt you should pay this off first, as the interest you pay on your debt is likely to be higher than any returns you will receive on a sound investment.